Readmikenow has written about various medical conditions. He has previously written a series of articles on Polyarteritis nodosa.

-Valentina Tereshkova will always be remembered as the world's first female to be on a space mission.
-She is also the youngest woman to have been in space and is still the only female to have been on a solo space mission.
+Valentina Tereshkova will always be remembered as the world's first woman to go on a space mission.
+Though other women went into space in the years following her initial journey, she is still the youngest woman to have been in space and the only woman to have been on a solo space mission.
 This successful space mission took place on June 16, 1963, aboard the Vostok 6 space rocket.
-She spent 71 hours in space and was able to orbit the earth 48 times.
+She spent 71 hours in space and orbited the earth 48 times.

 Parachuting and Communist Youth League